What Is A Lethal Dose Of Benadryl (Diphenhydramine)?

 How Likely Is Overdose On Benadryl (Diphenhydramine)?

-Studies have found that diphenhydramine toxicity is dose-dependent, meaning the effects of the drug change as the dose changes.
+Studies have found that diphenhydramine toxicity is dose-dependent, meaning the dangerous effects of the drug increase as the amount taken increases, and taking too much diphenhydramine either intentionally or accidentally can potentially be lethal.

-While there have been fatal cases over the last few decades, death resulting from diphenhydramine overdose is not common.
+While there have been documented fatal cases over the last few decades, death resulting from diphenhydramine overdose is not common, especially when people receive prompt medical treatment after recognizing the symptoms of poisoning.

 How Does Benadryl (Diphenhydramine) Overdose Happen?